RTWiley/RTWiley/README.md

 Hi, I’m @RTWiley.

-I’m interested in and in database design, and in programing in java, javascript, and python.
+I’m especially interested in database design, and I enjoy programing in java, javascript, and python.

 I’m currently working on an REU with Virginia Commonwealth University.